Skip to content

 There is no legal requirement in the UK for you to pay employees overtime rates.
 There is, therefore, no statutory amount of overtime rate of pay.
 However, there are some rules concerning overtime pay.
 For example:

-• there is a legal requirement that when working out the total hours an employee has worked and the total pay relating to this, that the pay does not amount to less than the National Minimum Wage per hour.
+• there is a legal requirement that when working out the total hours an employee has worked and the total pay relating to this, that the pay does not amount to less than the National Minimum Wage for each hour worked.
 This will vary depending on the age of the employee; and

 • you must treat part-time employees fairly and, therefore, the same rules must apply as for full-time employees.